 Optional Fees for the H-1B Visa:

-$1225 Premium Processing Fee: if expedited processing is necessary, departments must pay the premium processing fee as part of the business expense of the H-1B petition.
+$2500 Premium Processing Fee: if expedited processing is necessary, departments must pay the premium processing fee as part of the business expense of the H-1B petition.

 The Department must not require the employee to pay, unless the reason is due to certain personal circumstances, such as traveling abroad for presentations or vacations.

-Unless there is a clear benefit to the worker (distinct and separate from any benefit to the University), the Department must pay the $1225 fee.
+Unless there is a clear benefit to the worker (distinct and separate from any benefit to the University), the Department must pay the $2500 fee.

 Tulane J-1 Scholar Health Insurance Policy and Resources

 TN (Treaty NAFTA) employment status is available to Canadian and Mexican citizens.

-Can be obtained via travel (about $50 fee) or by filing an I-129 Petition with USCIS ($460.00 filing fee).
+TN status can be obtained at a port-of-entry (about $50 fee) or by filing an I-129 Petition with USCIS ($460.00 filing fee).